⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Revenue generated from interest on loans and investments, minus interest paid on deposits.
+Revenue from interest earned on loans and securities minus interest paid on deposits and borrowings.

 Non-Interest Income

-Revenue from fees, commissions, investment banking, and other non-lending activities.
+Revenue generated from fees, commissions, trading activities, and other non-lending operations.

 🎯 WHY THIS MATTERS